apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 Certain changes in `broker.xml` can be picked up at runtime as discussed in the [Configuration Reload](config-reload.md) chapter.
-Changes made directly to files which are included in `broker.xml` via `xi:include` will not be automatically picked up unless the file timestamp on `broker.xml` is also modified.
-For example, if `broker.xml` is including `my-address-settings.xml` and `my-address-settings.xml` is modified those changes won't be loaded until the user uses something like the [touch](https://en.wikipedia.org/wiki/Touch_%28Unix%29) command to update the `broker.xml` file's timestamp to trigger a reload.
+Changes made directly to files which are included in `broker.xml` via `xi:include` will not be automatically reloaded.
+For example, if `broker.xml` is including `my-address-settings.xml` and `my-address-settings.xml` is modified those changes won't be reloaded automatically.
+To force a reload in this situation there are 2 main options:

+1. Use the `reloadConfiguration` management operation on the `ActiveMQServerControl`.
+2. Update the timestamp on `broker.xml` using something like the [touch](https://en.wikipedia.org/wiki/Touch_%28Unix%29) command.
+The next time the broker inspects `broker.xml` for automatic reload it will see the updated timestamp and trigger a reload of `broker.xml` and all its included files.

 ### System properties